Fred Steiner Room 102 - Music 310-377-4888 ext. 609 firstname.lastname@example.org

 Yes.
 Color Guard meets 5 days a week during 6th period.
 Students receive either P.E.
 Credit or Elective Credit for their participation in this sport.
 Regular practices after school are also a required part of this class.

 What is the time Commitment for Color Guard/Winter Guard?

-Attendance in our school’s mandatory Summer Marching Corps Practices is August 15 – 19, 2016. from 10 AM - 3 PM.
+Attendance in our school’s mandatory Summer Marching Corps Practices is usually the 3rd week of August, Monday - Friday, from 9 AM - 4 PM.
 Once the school year begins, in addition to 6th period class, they will have practices from 3-5 p.m. on Tuesdays and attendance at all Varsity football games, home and away.
 The first week of December the team switches into Winter Guard mode.
 Here they will continue their 6th Period class and after school practices to be determined through the end of winter guard season in April.
 In addition, we have 1-2 performances on campus, usually in conjunction with the Concert Band Concerts in the late winter and late spring to perform for family, community and school members.

 What Fees are associated with CG/WG?